haroldtreen/epub-press-clients/packages/epub-press-js/README.md

 ### Issues

+- Safari downloads the file as `Unknown`.
+You then must manually add the file extension (eg. `.epub` or `.mobi`)

-Feel free to report any issues:
+Feel free to report any other issues:

 - In the Github repo: https://github.com/haroldtreen/epub-press-clients
 - By email: support@epub.press